karmatobgyel/arpspoof/README.md

 - Shows available network interfaces
 - Sniff the basic http username and password

-## More to Implement
-- SSL sniffing
-- Saving packet as pcap file
-- Option to modify packet / code injection and sending it to the victim
--

 ## How To
 - slect input for router and double click on the router ip addres
 - select input for victim ip and double click on the ip address of the vicitim you want to sniff the packet off of